loque/wyoming-bridge/demos/ping-pong/README.md

 - **wyoming-bridge**: The Wyoming bridge that connects the coordinator to the target.
 - **logger**: A simple observer processor that logs all events it receives.
 - **speaker_id**: An enricher processor that adds speaker ID information to Detection events.
-- **target**: A simple Wyoming target emulator that echoes events back to the source.
+- **target**: A simple Wyoming target emulator that echoes events back to the server.

 ## Usage